daglem/reDIP-SID/README.md

 There is also an additional EXT IN audio input pin for a second SID chip, and separate stereo line output pins which may be connected directly to audio equipment.
 Either the SID GND pin or GND on the programming header may be used as audio ground.

+Cycle accurate emulation of the SID chip has been implemented in [gateware](gateware/).

 ## Thanks

 Big thanks go to [Sylvain "tnt" Munaut](https://github.com/smunaut/), who has not only implemented support for the reDIP SID in his [Nitro Bootloader](https://github.com/no2fpga/no2bootloader/),